SimpleBinder/SimpleBinder/README.md

 ### Hi there 👋

+Hello everyone!
+This is the account of a small simple intermediary service project between the REST API of different vendors and clients.

 <!--
 **SimpleBinder/SimpleBinder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.